knot-system/knot-auth/README.md

 # Knot Auth

-A small IndieAuth authorization & token endpoint, which is part of a larger system called **Knot System**.
+A small IndieAuth authorization & token endpoint, which is part of a larger system called [Knot System](https://github.com/knot-system).
 You can install it as a standalone service, or use the [Knot Installer](https://github.com/knot-system/knot-installer), which also installs other modules alongside it.

 For now, this allows logging in via password.
 More methods will follow.